Thousands of people will take to the streets for Pride celebrations this month, which means arrests will occur.

 LGBTQ Friendly Bail Bonds in California

 Dan’s Bail Bonds is proud to support all members of the LGBTQ community.
 We never pass judgment and can get you out of jail quickly and painlessly so you can return to the safety of your life.
-Contact us today for your West Hollywood bail bond needs as well as Los Angeles, Rancho Cucamonga, and Van Nys.
+Contact us today for your West Hollywood bail bond needs, as well as Los Angeles, Rancho Cucamonga, and Van Nys.
 Dan’s Bail Bonds is mobile and open 24 hours.
 Don’t stay in jail.
-If you’re LGBTQ and have been arrested, call us and let us get you out.
+If you are LGBTQ and accused of a crime, we can help.